 Making the transition from paper to electronic forms

-Organisations and the departments within them depend on the efficient movement of information to run their businesses effectively.
-Inefficient business processes and the manual collection of data can lead to reduced productivity and costly delays.
+Organisations and the departments within them depend on the efficient movement of information to run their businesses.
+Inefficient processes, such as using paper forms to capture data and manually transcribing the information into a database, leads to reduced productivity and costly delays.

-Consequently, more industries are digitalising their paper forms and moving to web-based eForms to optimise the processing of information.
+Consequently, more industries are digitalising their paper forms and moving to web-based electronic forms (eForms) to optimise the processing of information.

 One example is clinical trials organisations.
 Over the last few years, we have noticed a shift away from paper CRFs (case report forms) to electronic CRFs as clinical trials organisations seek to allow trial participants to provide more accurate data in a secure online environment.

-Another interesting change we are seeing is an increasing need for a seamless solution for clients requiring both paper and electronic forms.
+Another interesting change we are seeing is an increasing need for a seamless solution for clients requiring both paper and eForms.

 What are eForms…